BoulderCounty/rcv-rla/README.md

 ### 5.2.
 Activating the RLA Environment
 - [ ] 5.2.1.
 From a command line (e.g. `cmd.exe`), pull the current Docker container.
 Unless there are known changes to the container, this only has to be performed once.
-This command pulls the container image that is tagged "latest" (i.e. the most recently updated image in the repository):
+This command pulls the container image that is tagged `latest` (i.e. the most recently updated image in the repository):
     ```
     docker pull us-west3-docker.pkg.dev/rule4-container-registry/boco-rcv-rla/rcv-rla:latest
     ```